rosemaina/Checklist/README.md

 # Checklist
-An app that implements TableViews that is: Adding, Editing, Deleting items in a tableview.
-Also Textfield and Responder chain + control events.
+An app that implements TableViews
+* Adding, Editing, Deleting items in a tableview.
+* UITextField and Responder chain + control events.